carpentries/lesson-development-training/episodes/22-external.md

 ### Other documentation

-Once have set up the basic documentation about your lesson, you may consider adding the following useful information to your documentation too:
+Once you have set up the basic documentation about your lesson, you may consider adding the following useful information to your documentation too:

 - set-up guides for installing and rendering the lesson locally
 - how to create and modify the pages in the lesson